The gentleman's agreement

-Reichert built a successful business from this and would later move his company to neutral Austria, where it still exists today as Siemens engineers had recently discovered that radiation from a cipher machine (both acoustic and electromagnetic) can lead to unwanted leaking
+Reichert built a successful business from this and would later move his company to neutral Austria, where it still existed in 2018 as Siemens engineers had recently discovered that radiation from a cipher machine (both acoustic and electromagnetic) can lead to unwanted leaking